trifle-io/trifle-io/docs/trifle-docs/templates.md

 ## Sinatra

 If you're writing a sinatra app, you will have to point configuration to your template folder.
-This folder will expect `layout.html.erb` and `page.html.erb`.
-For example if you specify `config.views = File.join(__dir__, 'templates')`, it will expect `./templates/layout.html.erb` layout file as well as `./templates/page.html.erb` template file.
+This folder will expect `layout.erb` and `page.erb`.
+For example if you specify `config.views = File.join(__dir__, 'templates')`, it will expect `./templates/layout.erb` layout file as well as `./templates/page.erb` template file.
 If you change template in metadata, you will need to create page-like file for it.
-For example if you specify in pages metadata `template: blog`, it will expect `./templates/blog.html.erb` template file.
+For example if you specify in pages metadata `template: blog`, it will expect `./templates/blog.erb` template file.

 ## Rails